elmortem/assetfinder/README.md

 - Cleaning up deprecated types and ensuring they're completely removed
 - Understanding type usage across prefabs and scriptable objects
 - Finding all prefabs that use specific components for targeted updates

+## Addressables Reference Processor

+Asset Scout includes an Addressables Reference Processor that allows you to find all assets that reference your Addressable assets:

+- **AssetReference Detection**: Find all assets that reference your Addressable assets through AssetReference objects
+- **Custom AssetReference Support**: Automatically detects and processes custom AssetReference types
+- **Dependency Tracking**: Understand which assets depend on your Addressable assets
+- **Refactoring Safety**: Safely modify or reorganize your Addressable assets by knowing all places they are used

+This feature is especially valuable when:
+- Refactoring your Addressables setup
+- Tracking usage of Addressable assets across your project
+- Understanding dependencies between regular assets and Addressable assets
+- Cleaning up unused Addressable assets

 ## Requirements